n7tae/cc1200-hotspot-installer/README.md

 ## License

-This script is provided as-is, under the MIT License.
+This script is provided as-is, under the GPL License.
 Contributions welcome.